The Living Planet: 12. "New Worlds"

 Broadcast 12 April 1984, the final instalment surveys those environments that have been created by and for humans.
-Man has spread to all corners of the globe – not because he has evolved to suit his surroundings, but because he has exploited the adaptations of other animal species.
+Man has spread to all corners of the globe—not because he has evolved to suit his surroundings, but because he has exploited the adaptations of other animal species.
 Despite being in existence for 500,000 years, it was not until 9,000 years ago that man began to create his own habitat, and in Beidha, in Jordan, Attenborough examines the remains of one of the earliest villages.
 Its inhabitants owned animals, and this domestication spread to Europe, eventually arriving in Britain.
 Much of the UK's landscape is man-made: for example, the South Downs were once a forest and the Norfolk Broads are the flooded remains of pits dug 600 years ago.
 Man also shaped his land by ridding himself of certain species and introducing others.
 He changed plants by harvesting them: the vast wheat fields of America now constitute a monoculture, where no other species are permitted.
 The same can be said for cities, which were constructed entirely for man's benefit.
 While humans are good at managing unwanted species (such as rats and other vermin), Attenborough argues that man has failed to look after natural resources and highlights the ignorance in assuming that the Earth has an infinite capacity to absorb waste.
 The now acidic, lifeless lakes of Scandinavia are examples that are "shameful monuments to our carelessness and lack of concern."

 Merchandise

-The series is available in the UK for Regions 2 and 4 as a 4-disc DVD set (BBCDVD1234, released 1 September 2003) and as part of The Life Collection.
+The series is available in the UK for Regions 2 and 4 as a four-disc DVD set (BBCDVD1234, released 1 September 2003) and as part of The Life Collection.
 Its sole extra feature is a 40-minute documentary: The Making of The Living Planet.
 The first episode is erroneously listed on the DVD cover as "The Furnaces of the Earth".
-It is also available in a 4-disc set in Region 1, released 25 November 2003 by Time-Life Video, with the episode order significantly rearranged, and Attenborough's lead-in from one episode to the next accordingly truncated.
+It is also available in a four-disc set in Region 1, released 25 November 2003 by Time-Life Video, with the episode order significantly rearranged, and Attenborough's lead-in from one episode to the next accordingly truncated.

 The accompanying book, The Living Planet: A Portrait of the Earth by David Attenborough (ISBN 0-563-20207-6), was published by BBC Books on 2 February 1984.
 In addition, The Making of The Living Planet by Andrew Langley (ISBN 0-04-778002-9) was published by George Allen & Unwin in 1985.
-Both are currently out of print.
+Both were out of print.
+In 2022, a newly updated edition, The Living Planet: The Web of Life on Earth, was released (ISBN 9780008477820).

-An LP of Elizabeth Parker's score for the series, entitled The Living Planet - Music from the BBC TV Series was released in 1984.
-It will be reissued by Silva Screen on CD and digital download 12 August 2016 and on pearl coloured vinyl LP on 26 August 2016.
+An LP of Elizabeth Parker's score for the series, entitled The Living Planet: Music from the BBC TV Series was released in 1984.
+It was reissued by Silva Screen on 12 August 2016.